-Many dog owners will look at their pet’s nails and wonder how they ever got so long.
+Many dog owners will look at their pet’s nails and wonder how they got such long nails so soon.
 Often, the answer is that we didn’t take the time to maintain them and clip them.
 It is important to stay on top of this grooming process so our pet’s feet remain comfortable and healthy.
 This is easier said than done for some inexperienced dog owners.
 So, how can we learn to trim overgrown nails in an effective, safe manner?

 Where to start?

-Getting started with cutting dog nails isn’t as simple as picking up the nearest pair of nail clipper and getting to work on the tip of the nail.
-There are lots of factors to take into consideration before you can get the best result – and before you can provide the best experience for your pet.
-You need to
+Getting started with cutting dog nails isn’t as simple as picking up the nearest pair of nail clippers and getting to work on the tip of the nail.
+There are lots of factors to take into consideration before you can maintain a good trimming result – and before you can keep your dog calm to get the dog s nails trimmed.
+You need to:

-- Find the best tool for the job.
+- Find the best tool for the trimming job.

-- Make sure that you consider the health and safety implications.
+- Make sure that you consider the health and safety implications (see the vet).

-- Ensure that your pet is calm and happy to proceed.
+- Ensure that your pet is calm and happy to proceed with the nails trim

-- Understand the best way to get a good result.
+- Understand the optimal way to get desired results without bleeding

-There are two different types of nail trimming tools that you can use to cut your pet’s nails down to the right length.
-They are a dog nail clipper and a dog nail grinder.
-Dog nail clippers are often popular at first because they have a familiar action and don’t produce much noise even when dealing with overgrown dog nails.
+There are two different types of nail trimming tools that you can use to cut your pet’s nails down to the right size.
+They are a dog s nails clipper and a dog nail grinder.
+Dog nails clippers are often popular at first because they have a familiar action and don’t produce much noise even when dealing with overgrown dog nails.

-Dog grinders may seem scarier at first, but the gradual grinding process is far more advantageous for a smooth result at just the right length.
-There are lots of products out there with great safety features, ergonomic designs and other helpful elements.
-Many of the best dog nail grinders are also low-vibration and low noise models to help nervous animals.
+Dog grinders may seem scarier at first, but the gradual grinding process is far more advantageous for a smooth result at just the right dog s nails size.
+There are lots of products out there with great safety features, ergonomic designs, and other helpful elements.
+Many of the best dog s nails grinders are also low-vibration and low noise models to keep your dog less nervous.

 Think about health and safety